-Ind 56.42 General.
+ILHR 56.42 General.
 Mobile training units shall comply with the applicable sections of this code except as otherwise specified in this part.

-Ind 56.43 Exit doors and exit lights.
-(1) Exit doors FP shall be at least 3 feet 0 inches wide.
+- FP ILHR 56.43 Exit doors and exit lights.
+(1) EXIT DOORS.
+Exit doors shall be at least 3 feet 0 inches wide. - (2) EXIT LIGHTS.
+Illuminated exit lights are not required for mobile training units.